 Old public records should eventually fall off your credit reports.

 The credit bureaus also no longer report traffic tickets and unpaid gym memberships.
-So if you spot one on your credit reports, it may be an error that we can help you dispute.
+So if you spot one on your credit reports, it may be an error that you can dispute.

 Unfortunately, it’s not that easy.